Have you heard about the fourth trimester?

 What Is The Fourth Trimester?

-The fourth trimester is simply an extension of the third trimester.
+The fourth trimester is simply an extension of the third trimester of pregnancy.

-It gives your baby (and you) an extra three months to adjust to your new life.
+It gives your baby (and you) a gentle and loving transition to adjust to your new life.

 A gentle beginning to life helps both mother and baby adjust with ease.

-A fourth trimester is NOT spoiling your baby or creating bad habits.
-In fact, it’s many months until your baby realises he and his mother are two separate beings.
+In fact, it takes many months until your baby actually understands and realises that he and his mother are two separate beings.

-Newborns need us, our comfort, skin to skin, eye contact and loving words.
+Newborns need us, our comfort, skin to skin, eye contact and loving words to fully thrive.

 A gentle adjustment into their new world in the form of a fourth trimester can make a huge difference to how baby feels, and how new parents can cope with parenthood.